AguaClara/String-Digester/Spring 2019/String_Digester_Final_Report_Draft.md

 * Record the length of the string suspended in air.

 Step 6.
-Place large bucket under the chain to catch dripping water.
+Place large bucket under the string to catch dripping water.
 Step 7.
 Set up peristaltic pump with orange/yellow-marked micro-tubing (Tubing ID: 0.05)
 * Set desired pumping speed.
 * Secure the tubing to set-up.